cicada-lang/cicada-solo/docs/impl-notes.md

 (specially when infering the type of `Switch`),

-When infer `Fn` we need a readback to get the `return_type` of `ValuePi`, but if we readback neutral, and eval a neutral value in the env extended during inferring `Ap`, for example, `nat_add(zero, zero)`, env will be extended by `x = zero`, but when eval `x.prev`, there is no field `prev` in `zero`.
+When infer `Fn` we need a readback to get the `return_type` of `ValuePi`, but if we readback neutral, and evaluate a neutral value in the env extended during inferring `Ap`, for example, `nat_add(zero, zero)`, env will be extended by `x = zero`, but when evaluate `x.prev`, there is no field `prev` in `zero`.

 Thus, object should infer to `ValueClInferedFromObj` instead of `ValueCl`, which means infer need to strip off the object level information of object.